 - Manage reports on orders, sales, inventory, and revenue by date and time

 - Customer Relationship Management (CRM)

 In 2022, customers demand quality service and fast interaction.
 The integration of delivery POS systems will allow you to quickly and fully satisfy the needs of customers.
 The system offers options for business solutions both at the start and while scaling.

-We have experience of integrating POS systems into CS-Cart, as well as developing a standalone POS-based system written in Laravel.
+We have experience of integrating POS systems into CS-Cart, as well as developing a standalone POS-based system written in Laravel, specifically designed for efficient food delivery integration.
 You can send us your request to estimate the development of your food delivery app.